-The decrease in current assets for governmental activities is related to the decrease in internal balances in the current year.
+The increase in current assets for governmental activities is related to the increase in investments in the current year.

-The increase in current assets for business-type activities is related to the increase in internal balances and a transfer in the current year.
+The increase in current assets for business-type activities is related to the increase in internal balances in the current year.